EvercityEcosystem/evercity-chain/pallets/evercity-carbon-credits/README.md

 ### 5.1 Roles

-The system of roles in Evercity is presented in Evercity accounts pallet https://github.com/EvercityEcosystem/evercity-accounts
+The system of roles in Evercity is presented in Evercity accounts pallet https://github.com/EvercityEcosystem/evercity-chain/tree/master/pallets/evercity-accounts

 - CC_PROJECT_OWNER: the role which can create carbon projects, annual reports and issue carbon credits
 - CC_STANDARD; CC_AUDITOR; CC_REGISTRY: the roles which sign project documentation and annual reports (the order of signatures is determined by Carbon Standard entity)
+- MANAGER: manages external carbon credits minting on chain.

 ### 5.2 Basic scenario